Transport (uTLS, REALITY)

 TIP 1

-On Windows platform, self-signed CA certificate can be installed in the system for verifying remote TLS certificates.
+On Windows platforms, self-signed CA certificates can be installed into the system to verify remote TLS certificates.

 TIP 2

-When a new client request comes in, assuming the specified serverName is "xray.com", Xray will first look for a certificate that can be used for "xray.com" in the certificate list.
-If not found, it will issue a certificate for "xray.com" using any certificate with usage set to "issue", with a validity of one hour.
-The new certificate is then added to the certificate list for later use.
+When there is a new client request, assuming the specified serverName is "xray.com", Xray will first look for a valid certificate for "xray.com" in the certificate list.
+If not found, it will use any certificate with usage "issue" to issue a certificate valid for "xray.com" with a validity period of one hour.
+The new certificate is added to the certificate list for future use.

 TIP 3